Louis IV, Holy Roman Emperor: Election as German King and conflict with Frederick the Fair

-This double election was quickly followed by two coronations: Louis was crowned at Aachen – the customary site of coronations – by Archbishop Peter of Mainz, while the Archbishop of Cologne, who by custom had the right to crown the new king, crowned Frederick at Bonn.
+This double election was quickly followed by two coronations on the 25th of November: Louis was crowned at Aachen – the customary site of coronations – by Archbishop Peter of Mainz, while the Archbishop of Cologne, who by custom had the right to crown the new king, crowned Frederick at Bonn.
+Ludwig did not have the authentic Imperial Regalia, and so needed to have replicas created in an attempt to legitimise his coronation.
+Chroniclers on both sides attempted to portray their rival's coronation as illegitimate.
+For example, in the anti-Habsburg Chronica Ludovici, Frederick is depicted as being raised on a barrel on his coronation, before falling inside it.
 In the following conflict between the kings, Louis recognized in 1316 the independence of Switzerland from the Habsburg dynasty.